ibm-cloud-docs/containers/kubernetes-service-cli.md

 ### `ibmcloud ks ingress alb create vpc-gen2`
 {: #cli_alb-create-vpc-gen2}

-Create a public or private ALB in a VPC Generation 2 compute cluster.
+Create a public or private ALB in a VPC cluster.
 The ALB that you create is enabled by default.
 {: shortdesc}

 ```sh